 History Behind Legal Sports Betting in Indiana

-Indiana was one of the first states to explore legalizing sports betting in 2019, and there was plenty of support behind the new industry.
+Indiana was one of the first states to explore legalizing sports betting in 2019.
+There was plenty of support behind the new industry.
 After a bill quickly made its way through the state legislature, House Bill 1015 was signed into law in May 2019.

 The Indiana Gaming Commission didn’t waste much time at all in legalizing sports betting, as the first sportsbooks went live just a few months later.
-To this day, Indiana is still near the top of the list when it comes to going from legal to live.
+To this day, the state is still near the top of the list when it comes to going from legal to live.

-Indiana sports betting was once the clear leader in the Midwest portion of the United States, but that is no longer the case.
-The sports betting rules in Indiana are pretty favorable for both the sports bettor and the sportsbook operators.
+Indiana sports betting was once the clear leader in the Midwest portion of the United States.
+However, that is no longer the case.
+The sports betting rules are pretty favorable for both the sports bettor and the sportsbook operators.

-Not only can Indiana sportsbooks offer betting on professional sporting events, but betting on college events is allowed as well.
-The sports betting tax rate in Indiana is low, which means that sportsbook operators in the state are more inclined to offer big welcome bonuses and promotions.
+Not only can sportsbooks offer betting on professional sporting events, but betting on college events is allowed as well.
+The sports betting tax rate in Indiana is low.
+So, sportsbook operators in the state are more inclined to offer big welcome bonuses and promotions.

 Sports betting was ultimately legalized as a way to find a new source of revenue, and the amount of tax dollars brought in has been impressive.
 Indiana has brought in over $86 million in tax revenue through legal sports betting.

 Sportsbook Apps in Indiana